Atunez/FunWithProgramming/readme.md

-It looks like LeetHub requires a private repo that each person owns
+It looks like LeetHub requires a private repo and for each person to be an owner of it